 Distributors deliver customized inventory based on the requirements of each individual retailer in their local market.

 Because independent beer distributors help get new brands to market, consumers benefit by having the choice between the largest international brands and the smallest local brews all on the same store shelf, restaurant list and bar tap.
-Today, American consumers can choose from more than 13,000 labels of beer ranging from lambics and lagers to porters and pale ales.
+Today, American consumers can choose from a wide variety of beer brands and labels, ranging from lambics and lagers to porters and pale ales.
 There is a flavor and style for every palate!

 Beer distributors provide a clear chain of custody in the sale of beer.
 America’s independent beer distributors are licensed by both the state and federal governments.
 Distributors source fresh beer only from federally-registered brewers and importers and sell it only to state-licensed retailers including restaurants and convenience stores.
 This system helps to ensure that retailers hold the appropriate license, do not sell to those under the legal drinking age and comply with local alcohol beverage laws.
 The system also ensures that beer is traceable; so if there were a suspected problem with a product, distributors could act swiftly to track the identified product and pull it from the marketplace.